 1) Those interested in exploring Warring States Chinese thought (often from an embodied cognition or empirically-informed standpoint).

 This is one of my areas of core expertise, and students working in this area will generally apply to the Asian Studies or Philosophy Departments (where I am an Associate Member), identifying me as their primary or co-advisor.
+The Philosophy department is currently running a search in East Asian philosophy, which would create excellent synergies for students being co-supervised by myself and the new hire.

 2) Those interested in the cognitive science of religion.